cookbook 'application', '= 2.0.0'

 The default recipe should describe your application using the

-application LWRP; you may also include additional recipes, for
+LWRP; you may also include additional recipes, for

 example to set up a database, queues, search engines and other